Maine’s Beginning with Habitat program is an award-winning, first-in-the-nation effort that has been recommended as a model in all 50 states.

 Meet Our Team

-The Cartographer creates and maintains BwH maps, manages spatial data, and provides technical assistance and GIS support to users.
+Amy creates and maintains BwH maps, manages spatial data, and provides technical assistance and GIS support to users.
+Harnessing the power of GIS tools and spatial data, Amy helps inform and enhance conservation communication and decision-making at the state and local level.

 Private Lands Wildlife Biologist